qeeqbox/analyzer/README.md

 If i missed a reference/dependency, please let me know!

 ### Disclaimer
-This project is NOT an anti malware project and does not quarantine or delete malicious files (If you are interested in an anti malware project, contact me; I will explain what dependencies/libs need to be re-written)
+This project is NOT an anti malware project and does not quarantine or delete malicious files

 ---